Mona-Klj/Covid-Data-Exploration-Project/README.md

 Data source from: https://ourworldindata.org/covid-deaths.

-I seprate two tables from raw data called Covid_Deaths and Covid_Vaccinations .
+I seprate two tables from raw data called Covid_Deaths and Covid_Vaccinations.

 There are some SQL queries on the tables to extract some meaning from the raw data tables.